Important Financial Aid Information

 - I understand that all academic year William D. Ford Direct Loans (Subsidized, Unsubsidized and Parent PLUS) must be disbursed in two equal payments.

 - As a first-time borrower of William D. Ford Direct Loans (Subsidized and Unsubsidized) at Northwest, I realize that I must complete an online entrance counseling session and Master Promissory Note (MPN) before any part of my loan can be disbursed and credited to my account.
-The MPN requires PIN used to complete the FAFSA.
+The MPN requires the FSA ID and Password used to complete the FAFSA.

 - I understand that if I have received loans at any time while enrolled at Northwest Missouri State University, I must complete an exit counseling session before I leave the University for any reason.